stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

   It was here that an alliance of Federal inspectors and police, Malone with them, entered the case.
 The law had watched the Suydam action with interest, and had in many instances been called upon to aid the private detectives.
-In this work it developed that Suydam&rsquo;s new associates were among the blackest and most vicious criminals of Red Hook&rsquo;s devious lanes, and that at least a third of them were known and repeated offenders in the matter of thievery, disorder, and the importation of illegal immigrants.
-Indeed, it would not have been too much to say that the old scholar&rsquo;s particular circle coincided almost perfectly with the worst of the organised cliques which smuggled ashore certain nameless and unclassified Asian dregs wisely turned back by Ellis Island.
-In the teeming rookeries of Parker Place&mdash;since renamed&mdash;where Suydam had his basement flat, there had grown up a very unusual colony of unclassified slant-eyed folk who used the Arabic alphabet but were eloquently repudiated by the great mass of Syrians in and around Atlantic Avenue.
+In this work it developed that Suydam's new associates were among the blackest and most vicious criminals of Red Hook's devious lanes, and that at least a third of them were known and repeated offenders in the matter of thievery, disorder, and the importation of illegal immigrants.
+Indeed, it would not have been too much to say that the old scholar's particular circle coincided almost perfectly with the worst of the organised cliques which smuggled ashore certain nameless and unclassified Asian dregs wisely turned back by Ellis Island.
+In the teeming rookeries of Parker Place--since renamed--where Suydam had his basement flat, there had grown up a very unusual colony of unclassified slant-eyed folk who used the Arabic alphabet but were eloquently repudiated by the great mass of Syrians in and around Atlantic Avenue.
 They could all have been deported for lack of credentials, but legalism is slow-moving, and one does not disturb Red Hook unless publicity